-The HDTVIPA1200 is a network AV Transmitter/Receiver with HDMI and DP inputs up to 4K/60Hz/4:4:4, HDR.
-It is designed for HDMI/DP transmission over IP network with external audio and control signals at distances up to 100m over copper cable or 300m over OM3 fiber optic cable.
+The WolfPack HDTVIPA100 is a network AV Transmitter/Receiver with HDMI and DP inputs up to 4K/60Hz/4:4:4, HDR.
+It is designed for HDMI/DP transmission over IP network with external audio and control signals at distances up to 100m over copper cable.
 It works with one control PC (Wake on LAN) and one 10GbE Switch to control a variety of functions.

-The HDTVIPA1200 provides one of the most advanced IP Streaming solutions on the AptoVision BlueRiverTM NT+ technology, which synergizes various IP/AV standards to work together as one.
+The WolfPack HDTVIPA100 provides one of the most advanced IP Streaming solutions on the Vision BlueRiverTM NT+ technology, which synergizes various IP/AV standards to work together as one.
 It combines a variety of 4K IP technologies and features under one unified protocol using a simplified topology.

-The HDTVIPA1200 features uncompressed video with zero-latency from transmitter to receiver, seamless switching, Video wall, 1G Ethernet, IR, RS232, audio embedding/de-embedding, audio down-mixing, etc. The control PC merge all functions into Web-GUI, it means that user control system functions over multiple OS which support browser anywhere in the same local area network.
+The WolfPack HDTVIPA100 features uncompressed video with zero-latency from transmitter to receiver, seamless switching, Video wall, 1G Ethernet, IR, RS232, audio embedding / de-embeddingaudio down-mixing, etc. The control PC merge all functions into Web-GUI, it means that user control system functions over multiple OS which support browser anywhere in the same local area network.

-Compares with traditional HDBaseT matrix AV Switching, HDTVIPA1200 features low cost, easy installation, more interoperability and flexibility.
+Compares with traditional HDBaseT matrix AV Switching, WolfPack HDTVIPA100 features low cost, easy installation, more interoperability and flexibility.
 It is ideal for distributing AV over 10 Gigabit Ethernet in enterprises and other large-scale installations.